Nanush7/ignite-cli-challenge/README.md

 <img width="849" alt="Captura de Pantalla 2022-03-30 a la(s) 23 04 04" src="https://user-images.githubusercontent.com/59543882/160961670-fe461589-ffaf-4743-9085-64e0a44b7446.png">

+This CLI works based on "plugins".
+Plugins are loaded and displayed in the menu.
+See "Creating plugins" below.

+The color scheme may change depending on your terminal settings.

 ## Requirements
  - Python >= 3.8 (tested on 3.8.12).